dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 ### Create OpenShift App ###

-- Login as test / test then create a project and an app.
+- Login as _test_ / _test_ then create a project and an app.
 This will peform a docker build, but will fail when it attempts to push to the registry above.

-{% highlight text %}
+{% highlight bash %}
-vagrant ssh master
+$ vagrant ssh master
 [vagrant@ose3-master ~]$ oc login
 Username: test
 Authentication required for https://ose3-master.example.com:8443 (openshift)